Plant Generation Software Packages

 Dryad

-Plant Studio Herbaceous plant modeller for Win32.
+Plant Studio Herbaceous plant modeler for Win32.
 Use to be inexpensive, now free.

 • Does gardens and small flowering plants very nicely